PaaulCB/worlds-rabbits/README.md

 ### Wireframe

-- This is a hand-draw wireframe of the info site on different screen sizes.
+- This is a hand-draw wireframe of the info section in different screen sizes.

   ![Wireframe](assets/images/wireframe.jpg)